nestarz/rsc-engine/README.md

 ### Setup

-To use the RSC Engine, you need to set up a manifest file that specifies your project configuration.
+To use the RSC Engine, you need to set up a main file that will build and serve your project.
 You also need a special `deno.json` which will resolve accordingly the react ecosystem specifiers, you need to take this one as a base: https://github.com/nestarz/bureaudouble-rsc-demo/blob/main/deno.json.

 ### Build and serve